Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

       max: 100, // 100 requests per windowMs
       standardHeaders: true,
       legacyHeaders: false,
+      message: new TooManyRequestsError(
-      message: new TooManyRequestsError('You have exceeded the rate limit for authorization requests').toResponseObject(), ...rateLimitConfig
+        "You have exceeded the rate limit for authorization requests", ).toResponseObject(),
+      ...rateLimitConfig,
     }));
   }

   router.all("/", async (req, res) => {
-    res.setHeader('Cache-Control', 'no-store');
+    res.setHeader("Cache-Control", "no-store");

     // In the authorization flow, errors are split into two categories:
     // 1.
 Pre-redirect errors (direct response with 400)